Table 6.48 — EEs for EAs whose label begins with M

 TOWER A <TOWER> approximately 10 metres in <<HEIGHT>> that is intended to serve as a support for a <BEACON>.
 11

-TRIANGLE_DAYMARK A triangular unlighted <MARINE_AID_TO_NAVIGATION>; a triangle daymark.
+TRIANGLE_DAYMARK A triangular unlighted <MARINE_AID_TO_NAVIGATION>; triangle daymark.
 12

 MARINE_BOUNDARY_LIMIT_TYPE The type of limit <BOUNDARY> of a <MARINE_REGION>.